pperreiah/mscraper/README.md

-# mscraper
+# mhscraper
-Scraper app that gathers headline news from the Washington Post and saves it to a mongoDB database.
-Articles can then be read and notes attached
+Scraper app that gathers headline news from the MiamiHerald.com website and saves it to a mongoDB database.
+Articles can then be read and notes attached.

+MVC Model is deployed.
+Database interactions are done in the miamiheraldscraper_controller.js file.